heal-dev/heal-sandbox-windmill/README.md

 ## Background

-Heal is an agent that turns your codebase into a production-like, testable sandbox.
-Then it tests the hell out of it, end-to-end.
-This is a sample sandbox with specs and tests generated on the open source script orchestration platform [windmill](https://github.com/windmill-labs/windmill).
+This is a sample testing sandbox with specs and tests generated on the open-source script orchestration platform [windmill](https://github.com/windmill-labs/windmill).
+It was created with Heal, an agent that turns your codebase into a production-like, testable sandbox, then tests the hell out of it.

 ## How to run tests